 8.3.
-Near-Misses
+Near-Misses Reporting

-- If you have encountered a 'near-miss' or something that you think constitutes a safety hazard, then please inform your supervisor or Department Head. - You may also contact any member of the EHSC informally or, if you prefer, make anonymous use of the Near-miss record book adjacent to the USTF main entrances. - Please also use this box for any suggestions you might have regarding safety matters. - All safety suggestions are taken seriously.
+- If you have encountered a 'near-miss' or something that you think constitutes a safety hazard, then please inform your supervisor or Department Head. - You may also contact any member of the EHSC informally or, if you prefer, make anonymous use of the Near-miss form (Appendix 2) adjacent to the EHSO office. - Please also use this box for any suggestions you might have regarding safety matters. - All safety suggestions are taken seriously.